dsgswj/TSCG-TSM/README.md

 ## Dataset

-The demo dataset used in this project is available at:
+The subset dataset used in this project is available at:

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.20595836.svg)](https://doi.org/10.5281/zenodo.20595836)